Table of Contents

 Drivers ages 20 to 24

-Age group with the largest portion of DUI drivers involved in accidents in Alabama.
+The age group with the largest portion of DUI drivers involved in accidents in Alabama.

 Pickup truck drivers had the highest percentage of alcohol impairment among all drivers involved in deadly accidents based on national traffic data from 2009-2014.
 Twenty-four percent of pickup truck drivers involved in fatal crashes were intoxicated compared to 22 percent of automobile drivers and 12 percent of van drivers.

-Drinking and Driving Charges
+Drinking and Driving Charges in Huntsville

 Under Alabama law, it is illegal to drive or be in physical control of a vehicle under the following conditions: